JMelzer244/7-dof-leader-arm/README.md

 - Each joint rotates a diametric magnet over an AS5600, providing contactless absolute-angle measurement.
 - A TCA9548A multiplexer lets the ESP32 read all seven encoders even though they share the same `0x36` I2C address.
 - The ESP32 selects one multiplexer channel at a time, reads the sensor, and converts its 12-bit output to degrees.
+- At startup, a three-second countdown gives the operator time to align the arm before the ESP32 averages 20 readings from each encoder and sets that pose to zero.
 - The joint angles are displayed as J1 through J7 on a 128 x 64 OLED.
 - The mechanism is fully passive; the operator moves the joints directly and no motors are used in the leader arm.
 - The measured angles will be streamed to the follower arm for teleoperation.